 control room.
 This will provide the team with opportunities to

 discuss their observations and experiences with the facilitator and plan

 for the next task to be performed.

-The Wisconsin Institute for Sustainable Technology (WIST) organizes this course.
-UWSP Paper Science and Engineering Faculty serve as instructors.
+The Wisconsin Institute for Sustainable Technology (WIST) organizes these courses.
+UWSP Paper Science and Chemical Engineering Faculty serve as instructors.